global-121/121-platform/README.md

   To prevent conflicts between projects or components using other versions of Node.js it is recommended to use a 'Node version manager'.
   Make sure to install the version specified in the [`.node-version`](.node-version)-file
 - Install Git (<https://git-scm.com/download/win>)
+- Clone the Git repository: `git clone https://github.com/global-121/121-platform.git`
 - Install Docker (<https://docs.docker.com/docker-for-windows/install/>)

 ### On Linux

 #### Install dependencies
-- Install Node.js
+- Install Git: `sudo apt install git-all`
+- Clone the Git repository: `git clone https://github.com/global-121/121-platform.git`
-  To install the required version of Node.js and to prevent conflicts between projects or components using other versions of Node.js, use [NVM - Node Version Manager](http://nvm.sh/).
+- Install Node.js: To install the required version of Node.js and to prevent conflicts between projects or components using other versions of Node.js, use [NVM - Node Version Manager](http://nvm.sh/).
-  After installing NVM run:
+  After installing NVM run: `nvm install-latest-npm`

-      nvm install && nvm install-latest-npm

-- Install Git

-      sudo apt install git-all
+- `cd` to the directory of the cloned repository above and execute `nvm install`.
+In this way nvm "sees" which version of NodeJS needs to be installed.

 - Install Docker
   On linux distributions we need to install `docker engine` and `docker-compose` respectively.
 On other platforms they are available through Docker Desktop.
 Read more at: <https://docs.docker.com/engine/install/>